Donor Sperm

 Anonymous donor sperm pre-purchase checklist

-To help organize your preparation we have put together the following checklist which can be printed or saved from here
+To help organize your preparation, we have put together the following checklist, which can be printed or saved from here

 selection of anonymous donor sperm

-Patients can select sperm from a wide range of certified sperm banks.
-They are responsible for choosing a donor and directly paying the sperm bank for the sperm and associated shipping costs.
+Patients can select donor sperm from a wide range of certified sperm banks.
+They are responsible for choosing a sperm donor and directly paying the sperm bank for the sperm and related shipping costs.
 Patients may need to review donor lists from multiple banks before finding the ideal match.
 It is important to note that we do not provide guidance on the selection of a specific donor, as it is a personal decision.

 Preparations